calvarado2004/bookings/readme.md

 # Test this application locally

-Install an start a local PostgreSQL instance and set the `postgres` user password to `postgres`:
+Install and start a local PostgreSQL instance and set the `postgres` user password to `postgres`:

 [Download PostgreSQL](https://www.postgresql.org/download/)